Netcracker/KubeMarine/documentation/Installation.md

         - https://artifactory.example.com:5443
 ```

-For detailed description of the parameters, see [Installation without Internet Resources](#installation-without-internet-resources).
+For detailed description of the parameters, see [Installation Without Internet Resources](#installation-without-internet-resources).
 For more information about Docker daemon parameters, refer to the official docker configuration file documentation at [https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file).

 **Note**: After applying the parameters, the docker is restarted on all nodes in the cluster.